jddecker/jddecker.github.io/content/blog/hello world/index.md

 ![Showing computer code slightly blurred and at an angle](code.webp)

-I had been playing around with the idea of using a static site generator (SSG) on my personal website.
-[Jamstack has an index with popularity for them here.](https://jamstack.org/generators/)
+I'd been toying with the idea of using a static site generator (SSG) for my personal website.
+[Jamstack](https://jamstack.org/generators/) has a ranked index of them.

-I was mostly after an SSG that:
+I wanted an SSG that:

 * Didn't require me to install an environment to use (so no Python, Node.js, etc)
 * Is a single binary if possible
 * Easy to build my own template

-This ruled out a lot of popular SSGs such as Gatsby, Astro, Jekyll, Pelican, and many more, but left me with two very popular generators: Hugo and Zola.
+That ruled out popular options like Gatsby, Astro, Jekyll, and Pelican, leaving me with two top contenders: Hugo and Zola.

-Hugo appears to be the more popular of the two.
+Hugo is the more popular of the two.
 I fiddled around with it for a bit, but didn't really care for the Go templating engine.

-Zola seemed to click a bit better.
+Zola just clicked better for me.
 It uses a templating engine called [Tera](https://keats.github.io/tera/docs/) that is similar to Jinja2.
-I had used Jinja2 in a few Flask projects.
+I'd used Jinja2 in some Flask projects before.
 Tera templates have their logic between tags with curly brackets with percent signs.
 For example:

 `{% if foo %}<!-- Do some stuff -->{% endif %}`

-While outputting the value of a variable has a shortcut of doing two curly brackets.
+You can output a variable's value with double curly brackets.

 `{{ foo }}`

 ## Styling

-I've been becoming a fan of smaller CSS frameworks to be able to style websites quickly and to get up and going without much effort.
+I've been getting into smaller CSS frameworks.
+They make styling quick and easy.
 Some of my favorites are:

 * [MPV.css](https://andybrewer.github.io/mvp/)
 * [Pico.css](https://picocss.com/)